 - 1. Correct calibration of temperature and gas level, using high-precision equipment in the intervals prescribed based on clinical practice at the laboratory, where the MIRI® Humidity incubator is used.
 The manufacturer recommends that the period between validation should be no longer than 14 days. - 2.
-Replacement of in-line HEPA filters at the correct intervals: once at every changeover of the gas bottle for the in-line HEPA filters. - 3.
+VOC/HEPA filters must be replaced every 3 months. - 3.
 In-line HEPA filters must be replaced yearly during annual maintenance. - 4.
 According to the clinical practice intervals, suitable cleaning is in the laboratory where the MIRI® Humidity incubator is used.
 The manufacturer does not recommend periods longer than 14 days between cleaning.